LesleyLai/blog/contents/blog/factual_errors_in_modern_languages_sucks/en.md

 What does "The C family languages" even mean?
 Languages share a syntax resemble C?
-And how does Python suddenly becomes a C-family language?
+And how does Python suddenly become a C-family language?

 > Python is an interpreted language